dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 ## System Services and Drivers

-As the Yellow MSX system can support many different hardware extensions, appropriate driver software is required.
-As there is limited space within the 512K ROM to store all the drivers required for all the potential hardware installed on your system, a dynamic service framework was developed.
+A custom built *Services* framework can be used to load various drivers and other support services at boot into RAM.
+This allows the Yellow MSX system to support a large range of additional hardware extensions without the need for all driver software to fit within the 512K system ROM.

 This framework is similar to the MSX [MemMan](https://www.msx.org/wiki/MemMan) system.

+\small
-> (MemMan has an unknown compatibility issue, and as at writing has not been resolved.)
+> MemMan has an unknown compatibility issue with the Yellow MSX platform, and as at writing, has not been resolved.
+\normalsize

 This service framework, allows the installation of TSR (Terminate Stay Resident) software.
 The services are copied into a free segment of 16K page, thus do not consume any of the TPA that is available for standard MSX-DOS and Basic programs.